Erie County Farm Bureau invites you to their Annual Meeting at Milan Township Hall on the Square on Monday, Sept….Read More

-Mike Bensman of Sidney has been elected to a second, three-year term on the board of trustees of Ohio Farm Bureau Federation.
-He was elected during OFBF’s 98th annual meeting Nov.
-30-Dec.
-2 and will represent Farm Bureau members from Auglaize, Logan, Mercer and Shelby counties.
+Mike Bensman of Sidney has been elected to a fourth, three-year term on the board of trustees of Ohio Farm Bureau Federation.
+He was elected during OFBF’s 104th annual meeting Dec.
+8-9 and will represent Farm Bureau members from Auglaize, Logan, Mercer and Shelby counties.
 As one of Ohio Farm Bureau’s 26 trustees, he will help govern the state’s largest and most inclusive farm and food organization.

-Bensman has been a Shelby County Farm Bureau member for more than 38 years, served as county president and membership chair, was a policy development council advisor to the state OFBF board and has attended American Farm Bureau Federation annual meetings.
+Bensman has been a Shelby County Farm Bureau member for more than 44 years, where he served as county president and membership chair.
+He was a member of the 2022 Ohio Farm Bureau Policy Development Committee and has attended American Farm Bureau Federation annual conventions.

 He has a grain crop farm plus farms in partnership with his three brothers, Dave, Greg and Dale.
-For 35 years he has worked at Koenig Equipment Inc., in Botkins, presently serving as manager of equipment delivery.
+For 41 years he has worked at Koenig Equipment Inc. in Botkins, presently serving as manager of equipment delivery.